Eduard9969/telegraf-pagination/README.md

     isButtonsMode: false, // optional.
 Default value: false.
 Allows you to display names on buttons (there is support for associative arrays)
     buttonModeOptions: {
       isSimpleArray: true, // optional.
 Default value: true.
 Enables/disables support for associative arrays
-      titleKey: '' // optional.
+      title: '' // optional.
 Default value: null.
 If the associative mode is enabled (isSimply: false), determines by which key the title for the button will be taken.
-    },
+      callback: (item, i) => {} // optional.
+Default value: null.
+The custom 'callback' property of each item },
     isEnabledDeleteButton: true, // optional.
 Default value: true
     onSelect: (item, index) => {